Skip Nav Destination

 Published: 01 February 2018

-... country.
+... for their country.
 US and NATO forces remained at a stalemate with the Taliban, while Afghanistan’s predatory neighbors were as self-interested as ever.
 Hard-won gains remain reversible. © 2018 by The Regents of the University of California 2018 Afghanistan Taliban National Unity Government Kabul Ghani...

 Journal Articles